SciML/sciml.ai/dev.md

 CV and a two page project description, describing your prior open source contributions and what is planned to work on for the summer.

+For information on possible projects, please look at the Google Summer of Code and Google Season of Docs project lists for more information.

 Note that the definition of summer is left purposely vague to accomodate the differing schedules of university students.